Reference Library Sitemap

 The Hindu Universe - Hindu Resource Center.
-Numerous links to resources on Hinduism, including Quick Intro to Hindu Dharma, Jain Dharma, Buddha Dharma, Sikh Dharma, Hindu FAQ, Hindu Glossary - Sanskrit Terms, India.
+Numerous links to resources on Hinduism, including Quick Intro to Hindu Dharma, Jain Dharma, Buddha Dharma, Sikh Dharma, Hindu FAQ, Glossary of Hinduism terms.

 Hinduism from BBC - Religion & Ethics.
 Introduction, History, Customs, Beliefs, Worship, Holy days, Features, Ethics, Programmes, News.

 Hinduism from Sacred Texts.
 Vedas, Upanishads, Other Primary Texts, Epics, Mahabharata, Ramayana, Bhagavad Gita, Vedanta, Later texts, and more.

 Hinduism: The Basics from Himalayan Academy.
 Includes How to Become a (Better) Hindu: A Guide for Seekers and Born Hindus - Complete Text Online, Nine Beliefs of Hinduism, Ten Questions People Ask about Hinduism... and Ten Terrific Answers, Four Facts of Hinduism: Karma, Reincarnation, Dharma, and Worship, How to Become a Better Hindu: Table of Contents.